Euro zone bond yields set for biggest weekly rise in over a month

 "There are more hopes now that it could be solved so that is boosting sentiment and lifting rates, and also affecting stock markets," said Jussi Hiljanen, head of European rates strategy at lender SEB.

-Italy's 10-year yield IT10YT=R was roughly flat on Friday at 4.302%, putting it on track for a weekly increase of 13 bps.
+Italy's 10-year yield IT10YT=R was 4 bps higher on Friday at 4.345%, putting it on track for a weekly increase of 13 bps.

-Germany's 2-year yield DE2YT=RR, which is sensitive to interest rate expectations, was down 1 bp at 2.778%.
+Germany's 2-year yield DE2YT=RR, which is sensitive to interest rate expectations, was up 3 bps at 2.822%, the highest since May 2.
 It has risen 16 bps this week.

-Strong economic data has helped pushed up bond yields, and has caused some central bankers to publicly make the case for more rate hikes.
+Strong economic data has helped to push up bond yields, and has caused some central bankers to publicly make the case for more rate hikes.

 U.S. jobless claims fell more than expected last week and the Philadelphia Fed's manufacturing business survey for May also beat expectations, data showed on Thursday.